 Here are some tips to help you travel in China.

-Disclosure: The author was honored to be the guest of Viking River Cruises as part of Boomer Travel Media during her stay in China, but as always, the opinions, reviews, and experiences are her own.
+Disclosure: The author was honored to be the guest of Viking River Cruises, Suzhou Tourism, Nanjing Tourism, and Historic Hotels Worldwide during her stay in China, but as always, the opinions, reviews, and experiences are her own.